Endemic-epidemic models with discrete-time serial interval distributions for infectious disease prediction: Applications

 \subsubsection{Model fit and residual correlation}

-Figure \ref{fig:lag_weights_dengue}, left panel, shows the AIC values achieved for the training data under the different types of serial interval distributions and orders $p$ relative to the fixed serial interval model (AIC 6671.1) used in \cite{Ray2017}.
+Figure \ref{fig:lag_weights_dengue}, left panel, shows the AIC values achieved for the training data under the different parameterizations of the lag weights and orders $p$ relative to the first-order EE model (AIC = 6671.1) used in \citeauthor{Ray2017} (\citeyear{Ray2017}; we omit comparison to the KCDE method here as no AIC values are available).
 The largest improvement ($\DAIC=-117.1$) is achieved by a model with $p = 4$ and unrestricted weights $\lfloor u_d\rfloor$.
 For all parametric versions \eqref{eq:pois_weights}--\eqref{eq:geom_weights} the AIC stays practically constant from $p = 5$ on, with the geometric version performing better ($\DAIC=-112.2$) than the Poisson and triangular versions ($\DAIC=-97.5$ and $-96.3$, respectively).
+The model using the serial interval distribution from \citeauthor{Siraj2017} (\citeyear{Siraj2017}, referred to as \textit{literature} in the legend) is omitted here as it has a considerably higher AIC ($\Delta \text{AIC} = 186$ relative to the first-order model).

 The weights $\lfloor u_d \rfloor$ resulting from the different parameterizations are shown in the middle panel of Figure \ref{fig:lag_weights_dengue} (with $p = 4$ for the nonparametric version and $p = 5$ otherwise).
-The unrestricted weights show a non-monotonic pattern where the third lag is more important than the second, but this may also be an artefact due to the very flexible parameterization.
-The parametric weights all imply decaying weights, with the geometric version assigning more weights to lags 4 and 5 than two than the Poisson and triangular ones.
-Plots of the profile likelihood for each serial interval distribution can be found in the Supplementary Material.
+The unrestricted weights show a non-monotonic pattern where the third lag is more important than the second.
+The parametric weights all imply decaying weights, with the geometric version assigning more weight to lags 4 and 5 than two than the Poisson and triangular ones.
+These results are in contrast to the weights based on the serial interval distribution from \cite{Siraj2017}, indicating that other factors like meteorological conditions also impact the autocorrelation structure and thus the estimated lag weights.
+Plots of the profile likelihood for each parameterization can be found in the Supplementary Material.